TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Removed floating row of Dirt I forgot to remove from Mushroom Temple.
 ·Added 3 Tropical Fish to the pond in Mushroom Temple.
 ·Ramps shouldn't replace leaves, logs, or Bee Nests with Air now.
+·Dungeons in Badlands biomes can have a Cave Spider spawner now.

     Biomes:
 ·Redid how Snow and Ice layer is done to fix several bugs with snow placement.
 Especially when biomes bordering each other both requires different snow layering.